BBualdo/Life-is-a-Game/README.md

 ﻿# Life is a Game

-This is an application where users can set missions for themselves, track their progress and earn XP and levels based on the mission's difficulty level.
+Life is a Game is an application where users can set missions for themselves, track their progress, and earn XP and levels based on the mission's difficulty level.
 The app also features a built-in achievement system.

+## In progress
+- [ ] Handling token expiration
+- [ ] Introducing Azure Functions
+- [ ] Handle password recovery
+- [ ] Configuring app on Azure

 ## Table of contents